twallet/habitus/docs/LIFECYCLE.md

 - The `Upcoming` reminder is deleted
 - All `Pending` reminders are deleted
-- `Answered` reminders are preserved (historical data)
+- `Answered` reminders are preserved
 - No new reminders are generated while archived

 #### Transitioning to Running

 When a tracking transitions to `Running` (from `Paused` or `Archived`):

-- A new `Upcoming` reminder is automatically created
-- The next reminder time is calculated based on current times and days pattern
+- A new `Upcoming` reminder is automatically created, and its time is calculated based on current times and days pattern

 #### Deletion